tciuro/NanoStore/README.md

 * Full index support, inner-objects, embedded arrays and dictionaries
 * Convenience methods to access, manipulate and maintain SQLite databases
 * Full SQLite access available

-* How does it work?
+# How does it work?

-The basic unit of data in NanoStore is called `NanoObject`.
-A `NanoObject` is any object which conforms to the `NSFNanoObjectProtocol` protocol.
+The basic unit of data in NanoStore is called NanoObject.
+A NanoObject is any object which conforms to the `NSFNanoObjectProtocol` protocol.

-# Structure of a NanoObject object

 At its core, a `NanoObject` is nothing more than a wrapper around two properties: